Fishing Hook Sizes Guide Explained to my 10-year-old boy

-In the fishing world, there are two main types of fishing hooks: Standard and Treble.
+In the fishing world, there are two main types of hooks: Standard and Treble.
 They both have different measurements to consider when choosing a size, so it’s important that you get this right before going fishing!

 It might be helpful if you measure your hook against an object that is about the same length as your fishing line.

-You might think that fishing hook sizes are really easy to figure out, but they can be a little more complicated than you may expect.
+You might think that hook sizes are really easy to figure out, but they can be a little more complicated than you may expect.

-In general, the bigger your fishing line is in diameter, the bigger the fishing hook size should be so that it doesn’t slip off of your fishing line!
+In general, the bigger your fishing line is in diameter, the bigger the hook size should be so that it doesn’t slip off of your fishing line!

-To determine what size hook you need, measure the fishing line’s diameter and then find a fishing hook size that is close.
+To determine what size hook you need, measure the fishing line’s diameter and then find a hook size that is close.

 How to measure fishing hook size – More things to consider: